Eat more berries, drink green tea, eat more leafy greens, let's have a kale salad for lunch - so many health nuts recite them these days.

-There are hundreds, if not thousands of them to counteract the damage effects of oxidation of cells.
+There are hundreds, if not thousands of them to counteract the damage effects of oxidation of cells (2).

 And because they are so varied, different antioxidants provide benefits to different parts of the body or health.

-This is part of reason why so many different variety of foods with seemingly different mineral and vitamin contents can claim they are antioxidants foods.
+This is part of the reason why so many different varieties of foods with seemingly different mineral and vitamin contents can claim they are antioxidants foods.

 While we can not possibly list all foods, you can find natural occurring antioxidants substances in these foods below:

 Also before we hop onto "what do antioxidants do?", let's take a brief look of some of the most known antioxidant minerals and vitamins and what foods provide these minerals.